LinkToPast1990/bert_cn/README.md

 # bert_cn
 Chinese sentiment classification based on bert.
+This code was tested with TensorFlow 1.11.0 and Python 3.6.5

 ## experiment results (comparing different optimizer) ##